Indian rhinoceros: Evolution

-Several fossil Rhinoceros species from South Asia, such as R. palaeindicus & R. sivalensis (from the Late Pliocene or early Pleistocene of Nahan), R. deccanensis (from the Pleistocene of Karnataka) and R. namadicus (from the Pleistocene of Madhya Pradesh) are potentially synonymous with R. unicornis.
+Several fossil Rhinoceros species from South Asia, such as R. palaeindicus and R. sivalensis from the Late Pliocene or early Pleistocene of Nahan, R. deccanensis from the Pleistocene of Karnataka and R. namadicus from the Pleistocene of Madhya Pradesh are potentially synonymous with R. unicornis.

 Characteristics

-Indian rhinos have a thick grey-brown skin with pinkish skin folds and one horn on their snout.
-Their upper legs and shoulders are covered in wart-like bumps.
-They have very little body hair, aside from eyelashes, ear fringes and tail brush.
+The Indian rhinoceros has a thick grey-brown skin with pinkish skin folds and one horn on its snout.
+Its upper legs and shoulders are covered in wart-like bumps.
+It has very little body hair, aside from eyelashes, ear fringes and tail brush.
 Bulls have huge neck folds.
 The skull is heavy with a basal length above 60 cm and an occiput above 19 cm.
 The nasal horn is slightly back-curved with a base of about 18.5 cm by 12 cm that rapidly narrows until a smooth, even stem part begins about 55 mm above base.
 In captive animals, the horn is frequently worn down to a thick knob.
 The Indian rhino's single horn is present in both bulls and cows, but not on newborn calves.
-The horn is pure keratin, like human fingernails, and starts to show after about six years.
-In most adults, the horn reaches a length of about 25 cm, but has been recorded up to 57.2 cm in length and 3.051 kg in weight.
+The horn consists of pure keratin and starts to show after about six years.
+In most adults, the horn reaches a length of about 25 cm, but has been recorded up to 57.2 cm to 61.6 cm in length and 3.051 kg in weight.

-Among terrestrial land mammals native to Asia, Indian rhinos are second in size only to the Asian elephant.
-They are also the second-largest living rhinoceros, behind only the white rhinoceros.
-Bulls have a head and body length of 368–412 cm with a shoulder height of 163–193 cm, while cows have a head and body length of 310–340 cm and a shoulder height of 147–173 cm.
-The bull, averaging about 2070–2200 kg is heavier than the cow, at an average of about 1600 kg.
-The largest individuals reportedly weigh up to 4000 kg.
+The bull has a head and body length of 368–380 cm, a shoulder height of 163–193 cm and averages about 2070–2200 kg; the cow has a head and body length of 310–340 cm, a shoulder height of 147–173 cm and weighs about 1600 kg.
+The largest individuals reportedly measured up to 436 cm in body length, 206 cm in shoulder height and weigh up to 4000 kg.
+The Indian rhinoceros is the second-largest living rhinoceros, after the white rhinoceros.
+Among terrestrial mammals native to Asia, it is the second in size only to the Asian elephant.